The King's Men (Hardback)

 Tragically the 5th Battalion was decimated during an attack on 12 August 1915 and a myth arose that the Sandringham Company, along with King George V's Agent Captain Frank Beck, disappeared without a trace, presumed to have been overwhelmed by their Turkish adversaries.

 The Battalion was rebuilt and saw out the ill-fated Gallipoli Campaign being evacuated to Egypt in December 1915.
 Thereafter the 1/4th and 1/5th Norfolk Territorial Battalions served with distinction in Palestine as part of the Egyptian Expeditionary Force.

-Neil R. Storey has compiled a fascinating history of these Battalions' distinguished service using contemporary records and personal accounts illustrated with a speldid selection of photographs.
+Neil R. Storey has compiled a fascinating history of these battalions' distinguished service using contemporary records and personal accounts illustrated with a splendid selection of photographs.
 The result is a fitting tribute to the memory of these brave soldiers.

 ‘Pass the time with a good book’Norfolk magazine, May 2020